stolenfootball/stolenfootball.github.io/content/posts/series/windows_drivers/p5_basic_driver_function/index.md

 IOCTLs aren't just random numbers though.
 They are actually mini-structs that contain four fields about how the driver should process the request.

 - `DeviceType` - a [large enum](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/specifying-device-types) that specifies the type of device the driver is.
 For a software driver such as ours, the value can be set to anything over `0x8000`.
 - `Function` - arbitrary number that serves as the actual function code.
 Should be different for each function the driver can take.
-This time, the minimum value should be `0x800`.
+The minimum value should be `0x800`.
 - `Method` - sets the buffering method used to access the input and output buffers passed in with the IRP.
 Important and slightly complex, will get into it below.
 - `Access` - determines the direction of data flow, whether from the client to the driver or driver to the client.
 In practice, should always use `FILE_ANY_ACCESS` to allow full access to input and output structs.